Score Breakdown

 Is Dukascopy Safe?

 The EU entity under FCMC oversight provides standard MiFID II protection including the EUR 20,000 ICF cover.
 Negative balance protection applies to all retail accounts under both Swiss and EU frameworks.
-Dukascopy has operated continuously since 1998, obtained the Swiss bank licence in 2010 and has had no major regulatory action recorded against the Swiss parent in the last decade.

 The trade-offs are operational rather than safety-related: slower withdrawals, heavier compliance overhead on KYC, commission-based ECN pricing.
 For traders who prioritise asset safety over withdrawal speed and trading cost, Dukascopy sits at the top of the recommendation list alongside Saxo Bank and other tier-1 bank-regulated peers.
 For traders who prioritise instant rails and zero-commission Pro pricing, Exness or Pepperstone offer a better fit.